 The system board package contains the following items.
 If any of these items are missing or damaged, please contact your dealer or sales representative for assistance.

-- ☑ One system board

-- ☑ One IDE cable
+- ☑ One HR100-CRM motherboard

-- ☑ Two USB cables

 - ☑ Two Serial ATA data cables

 - ☑ Two Serial ATA power cables

+- ☑ Two USB cables

-- ☑ One bracket mounted with a COM port
+- ☑ One bracket mounted with a COM port cable

 - ☑ One I/O shield

 - ☑ One QR (Quick Reference)